 - Hyperlipidemia: elevated blood lipid levels (total cholesterol, LDL, triglycerides)

-- Hypercholesterolemia: elevated total cholesterol > 200 mg/dL
+- Hypercholesterolemia: total cholesterol > 200 mg/dL

-- Hypertriglyceridemia: elevated triglyceride levels
+- Hypertriglyceridemia: triglyceride levels > 150 mg/dL

-- Hyperlipoproteinemia: elevated levels of a certain lipoprotein
+- Hyperlipoproteinemia: elevated levels of certain lipoproteins

 Epidemiological data refers to the US, unless otherwise specified.

-Elevated LDL and reduced HDL → promote atherosclerosis → increased risk of cardiovascular events
+- Elevated LDL and reduced HDL → promote atherosclerosis → increased risk of cardiovascular events

-- See for details.
+- See “ .”

-- Typically no specific signs or symptoms
+Typically no specific signs or symptoms

-Xanthoma: nodular lipid deposits in the skin and tendons
+- Description: nodular lipid deposits in the skin and tendons

 - Pathophysiology: Extremely high levels of triglycerides and/or LDL result in extravasation of plasma lipoproteins and their deposition in tissue.